QUESTIONS ABOUT FIRST-YEAR HOUSING

 Q: Can I choose my own roommate?

-A: After your learning community is known, you will have the option to identify a preferred roommate (in that same learning community) on your housing contract.
-If both of you mutually agree to be roommates on your contracts, we may be able to place you together, but it is not guaranteed.
+A: After your Learning Community is known, you will have the option to preference a roommate (in that same Learning Community) on your housing contract.
+If both of you mutually preference each other on your contracts, we may be able to place you together, but it is not guaranteed.

 Q: Can I choose to live in just "regular" housing?

 Q: I still have more questions--who can I talk to?